Brink-Software/AksWorkshop/labs/lab3-workloads/LAB.md

 kubectl describe replicasets/samplewebapp
 ```

-Lets expose the pods again but this time by exposing the `ReplicaSet`
+Let's expose the pods again but this time by exposing the `ReplicaSet`

 ```powershell
 kubectl expose replicaset/samplewebapp --port 80 --type LoadBalancer